2025 Kyojo Cup season

 The 2025 Kyojo Cup season was the ninth season of the Kyojo Cup, promoted by Inter Proto Motorsports Co., Ltd.

 This is the first season using the Hybrid KCMG KC MG-01, previously used in the 2019 and 2022 FIA Motorsport Games Formula 4 Cups.
 The FCR-VITA01, which was used from 2017 to 2024, will continue to race in the FCR-Vita series.

 Teams and drivers

-All teams will compete with an identical KCMG KC MG-01 chassis and Abarth 1.4-litre turbocharged hybrid engine, with Bridgestone as the tire supplier for the series.
+All teams competed with an identical KCMG KC MG-01 chassis and Abarth 1.4-litre turbocharged hybrid engine, with Bridgestone as the tire supplier for the series.